Laillaa/CStat-Project/Report.md

   For the quantitative variables we mostly used descriptive statistics, calculating the means, standard derivations, confidence intervals and hypothesis testing.
 **more precise, give code exemples**
 #### Binary variables
+For the binary variables, we started by collecting some insights via descriptive statistics by using the '.describe()' function.
+Then, we computed their correlation with the 'SalePrice' variable, which represents the focal point of our project/analysis.
+The resulting correlations were all negative, therefore we decided not to use those variables for our analysis.
 #### Categorical variabels

 ### Feature selection